tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 Here we see other common functional methods.
 We will start with `.filter()` and `.reduce()`.
 With `.filter()`, each value is compared against the logic condition provided, and only returns the values that evaluate to true.
 In the case of `.reduce()`, it takes two values which can be named anything but are referred to as the `accumulator` and the `currentValue` often.
-In this case we follow this naming of the variables.
+In this case we followed this naming of the variables.
 In the function we see that both values are added together, and a 0 value is provided as a second parameter (after the comma behind `currentValue`).
 This initializes the `accumulator` to a base value.
-In our first example we see that the values are looped over and we receive 15 as a final value.
+In our first example, the values are looped over and we receive 15 as a final value.
 For the example that follows a value of 10 is passed as a base beforehand, and we receive a value of 25.
 In both cases the `accumulator` is returned.

 Next we are introduced to `.find()`.
-In the first example we see that a list (or array) of people objects are provided, and we look for someone who is greater or equal to 35 in age.
+As seen in the first example, a list (or array) of people objects are provided, and we look for someone who is greater or equal to 35 in age.
 As a result, we find the object with the name `"Charlie"` as a match.
-We see the difference from `.filter()` here is that the object containing the name `"David"` also meets the criteria, but only the 'Charlie' object is returned.
+Notably, the difference from `.filter()` here is that the object containing the name `"David"` also meets the criteria, but only the "Charlie" object is returned.
 Unlike `.filter()`, `.find()` will only return the first result it finds.

 The second example with `.find()` is a bit more complicated.
-Here we use `.find()`, and in the comparison we access the `Math` object that comes with Javascript (built-in object), and access the `.max()` method, which returns the largest value from its passed parameters.
+Here we use `.find()`, and in the comparison we access the `Math` object that comes with Javascript (referred to as a built-in object), and access the `.max()` method, which returns the largest value from its passed parameters.
 We also see that our `.find()` method passes more than one parameter (just like all the others covered can optionally).
 These include the value `team`, the index `index`, and the array `array` which is the array itself that `.find()` was called against.
 With the array, we are able to perform a rather recent addition to the JS ecosystem, the spread operator (`...`).
 This actually expands an iterable object (something that can be looped over) into individual elements, here being an array from the object provided.
 So in this case `Math.max()` will actually look like this with the values, `Math.max(900, 500, 700)`.
 Using the spread operator is also